allenai/fm-cheatsheet/content/english/foundation-model-resources/finetuning-data-catalogs/index.md

 description: "Discover the breadth of finetuning data sources available for foundation models.
 From HuggingFace Datasets to specialized catalogs, find resources with strong documentation and diverse data sets."
 highlight: true
 image: finetuning-data-catalogs.png
-details: "Finetuning data is used to hone specific capabilities, orient the model to a certain task format, improve its responses to general instructions, mitigate harmful or unhelpful response patterns, or generally align its responses to human preferences.
-Developers use a variety of data annotations and loss objectives for finetuning, including traditional supervised finetuning, DPO, or reinforcement learning with human feedback.
-Explore various data catalogs, their attached documentation, and specialized finetuning data sources."
+details: "Finetuning data is used to hone a model's specific capabilities, orient it to a certain task, improve its responses to instructions, mitigate harmful or unhelpful behaviors, and/or align it to human preferences.
+Given the thousands of specialized data sources for finetuning, we recommend using data catalogs that provide well documented datasets."
 ---